assely/documentation/user.md

 <a name="quering-user"></a>
 ### [Quering User](#quering-user)

-In this section you will learn how you can query users of your application.
+In this section, you will learn how you can query users of your application.

 #### Fetching multiple Users

-The `all` method will retrive all of the users.
-This method returns an instance of `Illuminate\Support\Collection`, so you can easily modify results with diffrent [helper methods](https://laravel.com/docs/5.2/collections#available-methods).
+The `all` method will retrieve all of the users.
+This method returns an instance of `Illuminate\Support\Collection`, so you can easily modify results with different [helper methods](https://laravel.com/docs/5.2/collections#available-methods).

 ```php
 $users = User::all();